-- Supporting an enabling legal and institutional environment for CSOs at national and county level. - · Advocating for commencement of the PBO Act and its implementation. - Advocate for the review of unfavorable clauses in other Acts of Parliament that have a direct impact on civic space. - Creating and strengthening spaces for dialogue both at county and national levels. - Strengthening CSO capacities in resource mobilization, internal governance networking and research. - Promoting sustainable engagement between the Civil Society and other stakeholders especially the public sector, private sector and private philanthropists (foundations).
+- Supporting an enabling legal and institutional environment for CSOs at the national and county levels. - Advocating for the commencement of the PBO Act and its implementation. - Advocate for reviewing unfavorable clauses in other Acts of Parliament that directly impact civic space. - Creating and strengthening spaces for dialogue both at county and national levels. - Strengthening CSO capacities in resource mobilization, internal governance networking, and research. - · Promoting sustainable engagement between the Civil Society and other stakeholders, especially the public sector, private sector, and private philanthropists (foundations).

-2.1.2.
-The Economy, Poverty and Exclusion / Inequality
+2.1.2 The Economy, Poverty, and Exclusion/ Inequality

-According to the World Bank3 The proportion of Kenyans living on less than the international poverty line (US\$1.90 per day in 2011 Purchasing Power Parity (PPP)) declined from 46.8% in 2005/06 to 36.1% in 2015/16.
+According to the World Bank, the proportion of Kenyans living on less than the international poverty line (US\$1.90 per day in 2011 Purchasing Power Parity (PPP)) declined from 46.8% in 2005/06 to 36.1% in 2015/16.
 Though there has been a decline in the poverty rate, inequality continues to rise.
-Less than 0.1% owns more wealth than the 99.9% of the population.
+Less than 0.1% owns more wealth than 99.9% of the population.
 Further, the richest 10% of people in Kenya earned on average 23 times more than the poorest 10%.
 This degree of inequality has led to unequal access to opportunities in healthcare and education.
-2.6 million people also fall into poverty or remain poor due to ill health each year.4
+Over 2.6 million people also fall into poverty or remain poor due to ill health each year.